UNT Department of Philosophy and Religion

 Leah Kalmanson is an Associate Professor and the Bhagwan Adinath Professor of Jain Studies in the Department of Philosophy and Religion at the University of North Texas.
 She received her Ph.D. in philosophy from the University of Hawai'i at Mānoa in 2010.
 Before coming to UNT she taught for over a decade at Drake University in Des Moines, Iowa.

 Dr. Kalmanson actively engages the rich heritage of world philosophies in both scholarly and pedagogical contexts.
-Her new book Local Gods: A Philosophy of Spiritual Diversity is forthcoming from Columbia University Press.
-Other books include Cross-Cultural Existentialism (Bloomsbury 2020) and A Practical Guide to World Philosophies (Bloomsbury 2021).
+Her books include Local Gods: A Philosophy of Spiritual Diversity (Columbia University Press, 2026), Cross-Cultural Existentialism (Bloomsbury, 2020), and A Practical Guide to World Philosophies (coauthored with Monika Kirloskar-Steinbach, Bloomsbury, 2021).
 Her essays appear in journals including Comparative and Continental Philosophy, Continental Philosophy Review, Frontiers of Philosophy in China, Hypatia, Journal of Chinese Philosophy, Journal of World Philosophies, Philosophy East & West, Pragmatism Today, Religion, Shofar, Studies in Chinese Religions, and Teaching Philosophy, as well as the digital magazines Aeon and The Immanent Frame.
 She is currently a managing editor for the Bloomsbury series Introductions to World Philosophies.